yzy1996/Awesome-Shape-Correspondence/2D Perspective/Medium/Notes.md

 **dubbed-"KeypointNet"**

-learn category- specific 3D keypoints by solving an auxiliary task of rigid registration between multiple renders of the same shape and by considering the category instances to be pre-aligned.
+learn category- specific 3D keypoints by solving an auxiliary task of rigid registration between multiple renders of the same shape and by considering the category instances to be pre-aligned.

 from an end-to-end geometric reasoning framework, jointly optimize the keypoints.